-Rosa Sijben (1988, Alkmaar, NL) graduated from the Gerrit Rietveld Academy in 2012, winning the ‘Fine Arts Award’, the Fine Arts department prize for best graduation candidate.
+Sijben Rosa (1988, Alkmaar, NL) graduated from the Gerrit Rietveld Academy in 2012, winning the ‘Fine Arts Award’, the Fine Arts department prize for best graduation candidate.
 Since then she has done several residencies, in Basel (CH), Mönchengladbach (DE), Dro (IT) and Leeuwarden (NL).
 Her work has been exhibited in The Netherlands and abroad, amongst others at Biquini Wax Mexico City, Kunstverein Düsseldorf, Museum van Loon Amsterdam, KW Berlin, Salt Istanbul, CAB Brussels, De Appel Amsterdam, SculptureCenter New York City.
-Rosa Sijben currently lives and works in Amsterdam and teaches at the Royal Academy of Art in The Hague.
+Sijben Rosa currently lives and works in Amsterdam and Lisbon and teaches at various art academies in the Netherlands.